Skip to content

 Although I recommended The Principles of Beautiful Web Design by Jason Beaird it would have been great to point him at the latest Smashing Magazine post – 10 Simple and Impressive Design Techniques.

-This post has some easy to implement techniques that are ideal for trying to improve their design skills.
+This post has some easy to implement techniques that are ideal for developers trying to improve their design skills.
 Techniques include…

 • Adding Contrast